Coiot/cbr-main/src/albums/s3/episode15.md

   - scene_number: 21
     scene_title: "Those Sweets Are Pretty Addicting"
     slide_url: https://cdn.civbattleroyale.tv/cbrx-season3-episode15-scene21.jpg
     narration: "<p>We witness the easternmost edges of the mighty Afghan empire.
-A stalwart top 5 contender for the last several parts, the Afghans have swiftly settled the Tibetan plateau, creating small, defensible, but somewhat poorly growing cities.
+A stalwart top 5 contender for the last several episodes, the Afghans have swiftly settled the Tibetan plateau, creating small, defensible, but somewhat poorly growing cities.
 Milton S. Hershey, taking it upon himself to cheer these poor fools up, is currently en route to Sheberbagan, to potentially taste a rich, dark, drink that the locals have been using to stay warm in the dark winters, made of poppy seeds of course. </p>"
   - scene_number: 22
     scene_title: "A Crusade Inbound?"
     slide_url: https://cdn.civbattleroyale.tv/cbrx-season3-episode15-scene22.jpg